Tejas2913/tejasrm.github.io/README.md

   JavaScript is included in HTML for dynamic effects and smooth interactions.

 - 💼 **Projects Showcase**
-  Highlights selected works with descriptions, images, and links.
+  Highlights selected works with descriptions, and links.

 - 📬 **Contact Section**
   Simple way to connect with me through email, LinkedIn, or GitHub.